 Your group will have a great time exploring the northern Exumas with their many beautiful beaches.
-In addition to scuba diving, you can spend time beachcombing, hiking, fishing, kayaking, windsurfing, stand up paddle boarding or photographing the many natural sights.
+In addition to scuba diving, you can spend time beachcombing, hiking, fishing, kayaking, stand up paddle boarding or photographing the many natural sights.
 The underwater window in cabin 6 always gives you a spectacular view of what’s below.
 In Nassau you can enjoy the shopping, casinos and night life of Nassau and Paradise Island.

 Yes, as often as the wind blows.
 The best time for sailing is from October to April.
 During the period from May to September there is normally very little wind.
 Passenger participation is welcomed by the crew or you may just lay back and relax in the sun.

 We serve three meals a day, as well as snacks and fresh fruits.
 Fresh fish is also served, in season, when caught.
 Most meals served will be American cuisine.
 A selection of beverages is always on hand, from soft drinks and lemonade to beer, wine and rum drinks.

 Yes, as long a you aren’t in the Exumas Land & Sea Park.
 We furnish all of the fishing gear.